ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 In such case, the Verifier Owner may instruct the Verifier to discard tags activated by supplier CoBOMs that are not also activated by the trusted integrator.

 If the Verifier Policy requires CoBOMs, then after the Verifier has processed all CoBOMs it MUST discard any tags which have not been activated by a CoBOM.

+#### Evidence Selection

+All available Evidence in the Appraisal Session's inputs are checked for validity.

+Evidence that is not within it's validity period, or that cannot be associated with an authenticated and authorized source MUST be discarded.

+Evidence that has been secured by a cryptographic mechanism, such as a signature, that fails validation MUST be discarded.

+Evidence selection MUST yield at least one usable entry.

+Selected Evidence is transformed into an internal representation (see {{sec-phase1-trans}}).

 #### Cryptographic Validation of Evidence {#sec-crypto-validate-evidence}